Heartbeat - It's a Lovebeat

 "Heartbeat - It's a Lovebeat" is a 1973 single by the Canadian group The DeFranco Family.
 It was the title track of their first album and the group's debut single.

 Charts

 The song was a success in the United States and Canada.
-It reached number three in both nations, as well as reaching number six in Australia.
+It reached No.3 in both nations, as well as reaching No.6 in Australia.
 It was their highest ranking song, and it became a gold record in the US.
-Were it not for Carly Simon's "You're So Vain", "Heartbeat" would have been the #1 song for 1973 on WLS, having racked up five consecutive weeks at #1 there, from 20 October through 17 November.
+Were it not for Carly Simon's "You're So Vain", "Heartbeat" would have been the No.1 song for 1973 on WLS, having racked up five consecutive weeks at No.1 there, from 20 October through 17 November.